 The primary mission of the Carnegie Academy for Science Education (CASE) is to promote inspiring science education that empowers children to ask questions, teaches basic analytical skills, and broadens educational and career horizons.

-Our primary focus is on instituting lasting change in District of Columbia schools though our teacher professional development programs and student programs.
+Our primary focus is on instituting lasting change in District of Columbia schools through our teacher professional development programs and student programs.

 -Back to top.